Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 **Genuine defects.** Duplicate customer IDs in the master file.
 Null SKUs on order lines.
 Order headers with no lines attached.
 Missing invoice totals.
 Phone numbers exported from Excel with a leading apostrophe.
 A missing month in the targets file.

-None of this is unusual.
-It is what production data looks like, and handling it is the job.

 ---